Ukraine’s coal miners dig deep to power a nation at war

 While many miners from the area joined the armed forces when Russian troops invaded and are now fighting at the front in eastern Ukraine, nearly 150 displaced workers from other coal-producing regions in the east joined the team in Dnipropetrovsk.

-Yurii left the embattled Donetsk province town of Vuhledar, where he worked as a coal miner for 20 years.
+A man named Yurii left the embattled Donetsk province town of Vuhledar, where he worked as a coal miner for 20 years.
 “The war, of course, radically changed my life,” he said.
-“It is now impossible to live there, and the mine where I used to work.”
+“It is now impossible to live there and the mine where I used to work.”

 “Life begins from scratch,” he said.